Perfect complexes on algebraic stacks: Introduction

 The Brauer group $\Br(X)$ classifies Azumaya algebras $\mathcal{A}$ up to Morita equivalence, that is, up to equivalence of the category of modules $\MOD(\mathcal{A})$.
 Moreover, $\MOD(\mathcal{A})\homotopic \QCOH^\alpha(X)$ for a unique element $\alpha$ in the cohomological Brauer group $\Br'(X):=H^2(X,\mathbb{G}_m)_{\mathrm{tors}}$.
 Existence of twisted vector bundles thus answers the question whether $\Br(X)\to \Br'(X)$ is surjective.

-Constructing twisted vector bundles is difficult.
+Constructing twisted vector bundles, or equivalently Azumaya algebras, is difficult.
 Indeed, the question is not local as vector bundles rarely extend over open immersions.
-The state of the art is due to Gabber: twisted vector bundles exist if $X$ is quasi-projective \cite{deJong_result-of-Gabber}.
-Compact objects of the derived category, however, are typically easier to lift over open immersions because of Thomason's localization theorem (Corollary \ref{cor:thomason_lift}).
+When $X$ is affine, or the separated union of two affines, Gabber proved in his thesis that $\Br(X)=\Br'(X)$~\cite{MR611868}, or equivalently, that $\DCAT(\QCOH^\alpha(X))$ is compactly generated by a twisted vector bundle~\cite[Thm.~2.2.3.3]{MR2717173}.
+The state of the art is also due to Gabber: twisted vector bundles exist if $X$ is quasi-projective \cite{deJong_result-of-Gabber}.

+Compact objects of the derived category are typically easier to construct as we may extend them over open immersions using Thomason's localization theorem (Corollary \ref{cor:thomason_lift}).
+With this technique, M.\ Lieblich proved that $\DCAT(\QCOH^\alpha(X))$ is compactly generated when $X$ is any quasi-compact and quasi-separated scheme~\cite[Cor.~2.2.4.14]{MR2717173}.
+Lieblich has also studied twisted vector bundles in great detail and obtained a number of arithmetic applications.

 In \S\ref{sec:applications}, we prove that compact generation is quasi-finite flat local for twisted derived categories.
 In particular, we prove that on a quasi-compact algebraic stack with quasi-finite and separated diagonal every twisted derived category has a compact generator (Example~\ref{ex:Br=Br'}).
 We thus establish a derived analogue of $\Br(X)=\Br'(X)$ for such stacks, extending the results of To\"en \cite{MR2957304} and Antieau--Gepner \cite{MR3190610}.